mattLummus/Get-a-Gif/user_stories.md

 So that I can continue on

 #### Acceptance Criteria:
+  * If the user starts the app, they see the basic CRUD commands
-  * If the user selects 1, they see "What is your first criteria?
-1. Category 2.
-Emotion 3.
-Reference 4.
-Random Sample"
+  * If the user selects 1, they see "What Emotion?"
   * If the user selects 2, they see "Enter your url:"
+  * If the user selects 3, they see "Enter your url:"
+  * If the user selects 4, they see "Enter your url:"
+  * If the user selects 5, they see "
   * If the user types in anything else, they should see "<input> is an invalid selection" and the menu should be printed out again

 Usage: